EsotericSquishyy/ergo/README.md

 - `correction(body)` - Add a correction to nearby content.
 - `bookmark(title, info)` - Add additional information with small box.
 - `equation_box(equation)` (`eqbox(equation)`) - Box an equation.
+- `block_title_selector` - A selector controlling the style of the headers in the blocks.